 Then New-52 came out and said “We’re rebooting DC”, going back to Issue 1 and Batman’s a young guy again and I sperged out, like all that free time I spent learning about silly fiction just got thrown in the trash.

-How was I to act this way and were there others who felt similar?
+How :autism: was I to act this way and were there others who felt similar?
 I remember chatting with the Comic Book Guy at my LCS and even then he made me feel silly.
 But since then I never bought another single issue and only picked up a few Tradebacks as a result.
 I even stopped reading /co/ but that’s also because Bronys and Tumblr killed that place.